Hengle/NodeFX/readme.md

 What it does
 ---

-Using the VOPEmitter asset, you can author a VOP network that is parsed into a particle system by a Unity importer script.
+Using the NodeFX asset, you can author a VOP network that is parsed into a particle system by a Unity importer script.
 I've added a number of Unity-specific nodes to create random values, gradients, curves, etc., to retain the roughly same level of features that the Shuriken interface provides.

 My goal with this tool was to use the powerful node interface of Houdini -- with all its capabilities of grouping nodes, linking properties, and writing expressions -- to cut down iteration times when authoring particle systems in Unity.
 And while I realized that it’d never be as transparent as using the in-editor tools, having a workflow that was invisible and responsive was a priority.